irinagain/irinagain.github.io/index.md

 I develop statistical methods to analyse modern high-dimensional biomedical data.
 My methodological interests are primarily in data integration, machine learning and high-dimensional statistics, motivated by challenges arising in analyses of multi-omics data (e.g. RNASeq, metabolomics, micribiome) and data from wearable devices (continuous glucose monitors, ambulatory blood pressure monitors, activity trackers).
 I am convinced that challenging applied problems give rise to better statistical methodology, and that better statistical methodology in turn aids scientific discovery.
 I believe that collaboration plays a key role in achieving this goal and I enjoy working with both domain scientists and methodological researchers.
 My [research](https://irinagain.github.io/research) has been supported by the National Science Foundation, and recognized with a David P. Byar Young Investigator Award from the Biometrics section of the American Statistical Association and NSF CAREER Award.
 If you would like to join the research group, [click here](https://irinagain.github.io/groupjoin) to explore available opportunities.

 I deeply care about the training of next generation, and put large emphasis on reproducible research practices and computational skills in my [teaching](https://irinagain.github.io/teaching).
 I embrace integration of my research and education missions, and employ a team-based approach to research with active student engagement.
-My efforts in mentoring undergraduate students have been recognized with Dr. Judith Edmiston Mentoring Award from the Texas A&M College of Scince.
+My efforts in mentoring undergraduate students have been recognized with Dr. Judith Edmiston Mentoring Award from the Texas A&M College of Science.

 [Formal short Bio](https://irinagain.github.io/bio)

 ### Recent news:

+* **August 2023:** Irina Gaynanova joins Department of Biostatistics at University of Michigan

 * **June 2023:** A manuscript with [Sangyoon Yi](https://experts.okstate.edu/sayi) and [Raymond Wong](https://raymondkww.github.io) on *"Hierarchical nuclear norm penalization for multi‐view data integration"* has been accepted to [Biometrics](http://doi.org/10.1111/biom.13893).